UK cancels first flight to deport asylum seekers to Rwanda | Science-Environment

 - United Kingdom

-The decision to scrap the Tuesday flight caps three days of frantic court challenges as immigration rights advocates and labor unions sought to stop the deportations.
+The decision to scrap the Tuesday flight capped three days of frantic court challenges as immigration rights advocates and labor unions sought to stop the deportations.
 The leaders of the Church of England joined the opposition, calling the government's policy “immoral.”
-Earlier in the day, British Prime Minister Boris Johnson had emphatically defended the plan.
-“We are going to get on and deliver” the plan, Johnson declared, arguing that the move is a legitimate way to protect lives and thwart the criminal gangs that smuggle migrants across the English Channel in small boats.
+Despite the outcry, Prime Minister Boris Johnson had emphatically defended Britain's plan, arguing that it is a legitimate way to protect lives and thwart the criminal gangs that smuggle migrants across the English Channel in small boats.

+Home Secretary Priti Patel said she was disappointed the flight was unable to leave but would not be “deterred from doing the right thing.”
+“Our legal team are reviewing every decision made on this flight and preparation for the next flight begins now,” Patel said.

-The prime minister announced an agreement with Rwanda in April in which people who entered Britain illegally would be deported to the East African country.
-In exchange for accepting them, Rwanda would receive millions of pounds (dollars) in development aid.
-The deportees would be allowed to apply for asylum in Rwanda, not Britain.
+Johnson announced an agreement with Rwanda in April in which people who enter Britain illegally will be deported to the East African country.
+In exchange for accepting them, Rwanda will receive millions of pounds (dollars) in development aid.
+The deportees will be allowed to apply for asylum in Rwanda, not Britain.

 Opponents have argued that it is illegal and inhumane to send people thousands of miles to a country they don't want to live in.
 Britain in recent years has seen an illegal influx of migrants from such places as Syria, Afghanistan, Iran, Sudan, Iraq and Yemen.